-- 5.4.1 When managing safeguarding in relation to pupils with SEND, staff will be aware of the following: - Certain indicators of abuse, such as behaviour, mood and injury, may relate to the pupil's disability without further exploration; however, it should never be assumed that a pupil's indicators relate only to their disability - Pupils with SEND can be disproportionally impacted by issues such as bullying, without outwardly showing any signs - Communication barriers may exist, as well as difficulties in overcoming these barriers - Such is the nature of some children with an Autistic Spectrum Conditions and their inability to make and sustain appropriate social relationships, literality of interpretation, inflexibility, passivity for example that theirs and the actions of others may be open to misinterpretation and lead to exploitation, confusion and anxiety.
+When managing safeguarding in relation to students with SEND, staff will be aware of the following:

+- Certain indicators of abuse, such as behaviour, mood and injury, may relate to the student's disability without further exploration; however, it should never be assumed that a student's indicators relate only to their disability - Student's with SEND can be disproportionally impacted by issues such as bullying, without outwardly showing any signs - Communication barriers may exist, as well as difficulties in overcoming these barriers

-When reporting concerns or making referrals for pupils with SEND, the above factors will always be taken into consideration.
-When managing a safeguarding issue relating to a pupil with SEND, the DSL will liaise with the school's SENCO, as well as the pupil's parents where appropriate, to ensure that the pupil's needs are met effectively.
+When reporting concerns or making referrals for students with SEND, the above factors will always be taken into consideration.
+When managing a safeguarding issue relating to a student with SEND, the DSL will liaise with the school's SENCO, as well as the students' parents where appropriate, to ensure that the student's needs are met effectively.